 Are you aware of the costs involved in veterinary care, buying quality dog food, boarding the dog when away, annual license fees, etc?

-Last but not least, perhaps the most underestimated difficulty when buying a new dog is the expenses it represents on a daily, weekly and yearly basis.
-From veterinary costs and dog insurances, to licensing fees, a pet owner will have to get money out of his pocket and it can sometimes go up very quickly if the owner really care for its companion.
+Last but not least, perhaps the most underestimated difficulty when buying a new dog is the expenses it represents on a daily, weekly, and yearly basis.
+From veterinary costs and dog insurances to licensing fees, a pet owner will have to get money out of his pocket and it can sometimes go up very quickly if the owner really cares for its companion.